admin-shell-io/smt-semantic-models/io.admin-shell.idta.generic.technical_data/README.md

 Contained Files:

-* TechnicalData.ttl: the aspect model for the SMT : the _see_ attribute needs to be extended to include the ID of the concrete technical data SMT derived from this generic SMT
+* TechnicalData.ttl: the aspect model for the SMT

 * furtherInformation_generic.ttl : this file needs to be substituted when deriving a concrete techncial data SMT from this generic SMT
 * technicalProperties_generic.ttl : this file needs to be substituted when deriving a concrete techncial data SMT from this generic SMT